-At a recent event we held at Berlin’s most dynamic co-working space, Factory, a member of the audience asked: “When should I incorporate my startup in Germany”?
+At an event we held at our favourite co-working space, Factory, a member of the audience asked: “When should I incorporate my startup in Germany”?
 This sparked a debate about incorporating a startup in Germany pre- vs post-funding, the essence of which we distilled in this article for you.

 Like most things in life, context is everything.
 Your individual situation will affect the answer to this question.
 Below we explore the different circumstances that would warrant incorporating before being funded, as well as the reverse.

 Incorporate first.
 Funding second.

 First up, let’s explore a number of scenarios that could make pre-investment incorporation the better option.

 If you already have an MVP and the ability to go to the market then incorporating to gain limited liability in your business activities would be the way to go.
 This applies doubly if you’re also in the next category.